 🇦🇺 Australia

-Boarding Kennel & Cattery Operator Visa Pathway Australia
+Boarding Kennel or Cattery Operator Visa Pathway Australia

 ✓ MARA · Last reviewed: March 2026 · 5 min read · MARN 2518872

-Boarding Kennel and Cattery Operators can migrate to Australia through the 482 Temporary Skill Shortage visa (temporary work) or 186 Employer Nomination Scheme (permanent residence).
-Both require VETASSESS skills assessment and employer sponsorship.
-The 186 pathway offers a direct route to permanent residency.
+Boarding kennel and cattery operators from overseas can migrate to Australia through two primary visa pathways: the Temporary Skill Shortage visa (subclass 482) for temporary work, or the Employer Nomination Scheme visa (subclass 186) for permanent residency.
+Both require VETASSESS skills assessment and Australian employer sponsorship.
+The occupation is listed on the CSOL.

 Key Facts